Ranjitdev/amazon_sales/README.md

   - Push code in GitHub: -
     - > git push -u origin main
   - AWS code push: -
-    - > Create an Ubuntu EC2 Instance
+    -  Create an Ubuntu EC2 Instance
-    - > Launch Instances
+    -  Launch Instance
-    - > When the instance is ready, click “Connect” and choose the tab for SSH access.
+    -  When the instance is ready, click “Connect” and choose the tab for SSH access.
 Follow the instructions for logging into your instance via SSH.
+    -  Go to puttygen and generate key pass and connect with putty using that key pass
+    - Go to winscp connect with aws file server drag and drop the required files
+    - pass the commands on putty to install requirement files and setup
       - > sudo apt-get update
       - > sudo apt-get install python3-pip
       - > pip3 install -r requirements.txt
       - > streamlit run app.py
       - > screen -R deploy streamlit run app.py

 AWS link: - http://ec2-13-53-77-189.eu-north-1.compute.amazonaws.com:8501/